 How about bringing it all to life with a house plant or two.
 Green is the colour of renewal and optimism; it refreshes us and reminds us of nature.
 It’s a colour that puts a spring in our step whatever the time of year.

-So, now that the weather is chillier and our gardens are past their best, give yourself the green light to go to your local florist or garden centre to see their range of indoor plants.
+So, while winter is here and our gardens aren't looking their best, give yourself the green light to go to your local florist or garden centre to see their range of indoor plants.

 If you want to be really ahead of the game, you can choose house plants that will be happy to move outside in the spring.
 Herbs are a great candidate for relocation.
 They’ll inspire you in the kitchen, picking their leaves will give you that MasterChef feeling, add fresh flavour to your cooking and a zizz to your G & T, and they’ll thrive outside when they’ve outgrown their pots and it’s time to move.